In his book of photographs

 Tipitina’s, Congo Square,

-their eyes are filmy as
+their watery eyes as filmy

-the corrupted Mississippi.
+as the corrupted Mississippi.

-The glossy book feels cool
+The glossy book is cool

-in my spotted hands.
+in my wrinkled hands.

 Comments